2025 LBDA Mentorship Program Award

 The aim of the program in 2025 is to drive progress in clinical trials of disease-modifying therapies for people with LBD.
 Example topics that are in scope include utilization of biomarkers for sample enrichment/stratification or to monitor disease progression, characterization of early disease states that may offer opportunities for intervention, outcome measures, and other topics that enable advancements in trials for disease-modifying therapies.

-Under this request for applications, LBDA intends to fund three awards.
+Under this request for applications, LBDA intends to fund two awards.

 Full details are available on the Request for Applications, which is available through ProposalCentral.
 Potential applicants are encouraged to view the opportunity within ProposalCentral well in advance of the LOI deadline.